BaruchYoussin/simulating_birkhoff_billiards/README.md

 ## Formulas and algorithms implemented in the code

-### Billiard boundary defined by its support function
+### Billiard boundary via support function

-Let $\gamma$ be the billiard boundary which will be assumed to be smooth and convex.

-Its support function w.r. to the origin is defined by
+Given a smooth, convex billiard boundary $\gamma$, its support function relative to the origin is defined as:
 $$h(\theta) = \max_{(x,y)\in\gamma}\left\{x \cos\theta + y \sin\theta\right\}\ .$$

 The tangency point (where the above maximal value is attained)